Masterminds/sprig/docs/lists.md

 ## prepend

-Push an alement onto the front of a list, creating a new list.
+Push an element onto the front of a list, creating a new list.

 ```
 prepend $myList 0